gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

    2. Organizing the Metal Textures Used for Presenting the Rendered Content
 3. Vertex Amplification
    1. Preparing to Render with Support for Vertex Amplification
-   2. Encoding and Submitting a Render Pass to the GPU
+   2. Enabling Vertex Amplification for a Render Pass
-   3. Enabling Vertex Amplification for a Render Pass
+   3. Specifying the Viewport Mappings for Both Render Targets
    4. Computing the View and Projection Matrices for Each Eye
    5. Adding Vertex Amplification to our Shaders
       1. Vertex Shader